 A "go fast" package of rapidly-built boat parts is winging its way to Bermuda as Team New Zealand eyes the America's Cup challenger series final.

-"We originally made the fairings around the daggerboard case which were smashed in the capsize, so we've been rebuilding those and they got sent off yesterday," Alex Vallings, director of C-Tech told the Herald on Sunday.
+"We originally made the fairings around the daggerboard case which were smashed in the capsize, so we've been rebuilding those and they got sent off yesterday," Alex Vallings said, director of C-Tech told the Herald.

-Vallings said he had not added up how many man-hours had gone into the work, but said his team of dedicated staff have crammed about four weeks' work into a matter of days.
+Vallings said he'd not added up how many man-hours had gone into the work, but said his team of dedicated staff have crammed about four weeks' work into a matter of days.

 "The fairings we've had about eight people working on it for the past few days," he said.
 "They're carbon panels made in a mould."

-Vallings' company took to social media yesterday in a cheeky post to Team New Zealand, letting the Kiwi crew in Bermuda know the goods are on the way.
+Vallings' company took to social media yesterday in a cheeky post to Team NZ, letting the Kiwi crew in Bermuda know the goods are on the way.

 Responding in kind, Team NZ saluted back with a message of appreciation to the C-Tech experts.